CloudDown/WilyPass/README.md

 ## 🍕 Mods :

 ### Prefix :
 This feature takes the first 1, 2, 3... letters of your keyword and adds them to the search.
-For example, if your keyword is "John," you could add :
+For example, if your keyword is 'John' and you choose a prefix of three letters, the list added to the algorithm will be :
 ```python
 ['j', 'jo','joh']
 ```